As a small business owner, you may not have the operating budget nor the instant recognition of the big business brands.

 Twitter and Facebook are probably the two key social networks – and definitely the most commonly used for complaints.

-Twitter has a very easy to use advanced search feature.
+Twitter has a very easy to use the advanced search feature.
 From here you can search specific keywords, such as your company name, and filter by language, location, date, and even if the tweet had a positive or negative tone.

 Facebook is a little different.
 When people leave comments on Facebook it is likely that they leave either a post on your company Facebook page wall, or as a comment on a status or link you shared.
 The golden rule here is to never ignore a comment – even negative ones.